cloudflare/cloudflare-docs/products/firewall/src/content/cf-firewall-rules/api-shield.md

 <Aside type='note'>

-Mutual TLS is available to all Cloudflare plans.
+Mutual TLS using a Cloudflare-managed certificate authority (CA) is available to all Cloudflare plans.

 </Aside>